QuarkNerd/blog/mdunsdon/_posts/2014-08-08-sharded-clusters-mongodb-considerations.md

 categories:
 tags:

 summary: "Sharded clusters enable the data persistence layer in MongoDB to be shared across several machines.
-In this post, we will look the key considerations you should make before you use sharded clusters."
+In this post, we will look at the key considerations you should make before you use sharded clusters."
 layout: default_post
 ---